Conservation Fundraising

-As well as fund raising for the onsite Hedgehog Hospital, SWCC & Shepreth Wildlife Park have also donated conservation funding to Wild Cats Conservation AllianceWildlife Vets International, Red Panda Network, World Land Trust, Madagascar Fauna Group, Fauna and Flora International, IOSF, Little Fireface Project, AEECL, Red Wolf Coalition and the EAZA campaigns.
+As well as fundraising for the on-site Hedgehog Hospital, SWCC and Shepreth Wildlife Park have also donated conservation funding to Wild Cats Conservation AllianceWildlife Vets International, Red Panda Network, World Land Trust, Madagascar Fauna Group, Fauna and Flora International, IOSF, Little Fireface Project, AEECL, Red Wolf Coalition, Clouded Leopard Working Group and the EAZA campaigns.

 WildCats Conservation Alliance

-Tigers are critically endangered with less than 4,000 remaining in the wild.
+Tigers are critically endangered with around 5,000 remaining in the wild.
 If nothing is done they will become extinct in the wild in just 20 years.
-21st Century Tiger is a wild tiger conservation partnership between the Zoological Society of London and Global Tiger Patrol.
-It is one of the top six tiger funding agencies globally, contributing over £1.4 million to almost 100 tiger projects in eight countries worldwide.
-To help raise funds, Shepreth Widlife Park hosts an annual Tiger Party on 4th August in celebration of our tiger’s birthday.
-To find out more about about our fundraising to support the tigers, or make a donation, visit the Just Giving fund raising page.
+WildCats Conservation Alliance is an initiative of the Zoological Society of London (ZSL) and Dreamworld Wildlife Foundation (DWF) channelling public and zoo support for wild tiger and Amur leopard conservation projects.
+To help raise funds, Shepreth Widlife Park used to host an annual Tiger Party on 4th August in celebration of one of our tigers’ birthday.

 Wildlife Vets International